wildmountainfarms/solarthing/other/docs/raspberry_pi_setup.md

 named "boot".
 In this folder, there should be a bunch of files.
 Now, create a file named `ssh` with NO file extension.
 This enables SSH.
 If you are using Ethernet, you're done.
 If you're using WiFi, take a look at the next section.

+RetroPie has great documentation for this sort of thing: https://retropie.org.uk/docs/SSH/

 #### Connecting to WiFi (headless)
 If you want to install a Python program to help you with this, go [here](https://github.com/retrodaredevil/headless-setup).
 Otherwise, follow these manual instructions.
 On your drive, create a file named `wpa_supplicant.conf` and put this in it: